Mikkomario/Utopia-Scala/README.md

 I would recommend you to use **Annex** in cases where you have considerable data-interaction with your server.
 For individual requests, I would recommend you to stick with **Disciple** since it's more light-weight.

-### Utopia Inception & Utopia Genesis
-*A foundation for anything real-time and/or visual*

-**Utopia Inception** and **Utopia Genesis** have their background in real-time 2D game development, although they're by no means limited to such purposes and are most often used as a foundation for standard client side programs.

-**Inception** allows you to easily distribute various types of events among a multitude of listeners that may come and go during a program's runtime, a feature that is very often needed in interactive client side programs.

-**Genesis** provides you with a powerful set of shapes and tools for doing everything visual, especially in 2D.
-You have images, animations, curves, 2D shapes, 3D vectors, affine transformations, mouse events, keyboard events, real-time action events - everything you need when doing anything visual.
-Without **Genesis**, you would normally have to rely on awt-tools, which are less flexible, less scalable, less functional and less easy to use.

-The only problem with **Genesis** and **Inception** is that the standard Swing framework isn't build upon them, but that's why we have **Utopia Reflection** and **Utopia Reach**.

-### Utopia Reflection
-*A GUI framework that actually works and does what you want it to do*

-I personally have a love-hate (mostly hate) relationship with the Swing framework.
-On the other hand, it's one of the few GUI frameworks for Java/Scala.
-On the other hand, it consistently keeps frustrating me with its limitations, difficulty of use and by simply not working.

-**Reflection** is a swing-like GUI framework that provides a foundation for both Swing-reliant and **non-Swing** GUIs (see **Utopia Reach**).
-Swing dependencies are clearly separated from the generic models and traits.
-First of all **Reflection** let's you use the models from **Genesis**, also providing it's own addition.
-Second, **Reflection** handles layout like it should be handled (much like Swift handles layout with StackPanels and constraints).
-Third, **Reflection** has a built-in support for **your** own localization feature, if you wish to implement one.

-There are a number of pre-existing component implementations (swing-based).
-You also have access to all the higher abstraction level interfaces, which let's you create your own components with relative ease, in case you want to.

-### Utopia Reach
-*A GUI framework for those who REALLY hate Swing*

-Turns out even **Reflection** was subject to limitations caused by Swing-dependency, preventing full scalability.
-Therefore we have **Utopia Reach**, a framework that uses only a single Swing component. **Reach** has the same core principles as **Reflection**, but takes things even further by having it's own, non Swing-dependent component, focus, paint and other systems. **Reach** even supports multithreading, which was *apparently* supposed to be impossible.

-**Reach** obviously doesn't have the same look and feel as Swing does.
-The existing component designs are somewhat inspired by Material Design.
-However, as with all the other *Utopia* modules, **Reach** allows you to design and implement your own style on top of the existing capabilities.
-The only requirement when using **Reach** is that you can't really rely on Swing or Awt components.
-If you would rather still use mostly Swing, consider using **Reflection** instead.

-### Utopia Conflict
-*Advanced collision detection, yet simple interface*

-**Utopia Conflict** let's you include collision checking and collision events in your program.
-Collision detection is a required feature in most 2D games but it's also one of the toughest to implement from scratch.
-I've done the vector mathematics for you here and wrapped the logic in a familiar **Inception** style handling system.

-You probably don't need to use **Conflict** in your normal business software, but if you happen to be creating a 2D game or a physics-based software, this will most likely help you a lot in getting started.

 ### Utopia Metropolis
 *Client-Server user management and authorization made simple*